simonhw/gardening-services/README.md

 </details>

 #### Contact Us
 The Contact Us page displays its form fields in columns of width 10 with an offset of 1 on mobile screens, and columns of width 6 with an offset of 3 on tablet-sized screens and larger.
-Specific CSS styling had to be applied to the third-party reCAPTCHA container on smaller screens so that it did not extend past the width of the `<html>` element and create a horizonal scroll.
+Specific CSS styling had to be applied to the third-party reCAPTCHA container on smaller screens so that it did not extend past the width of the `<html>` element and create a horizontal scroll.

-<details open><summary>The Contact Us page on small and large screens</summary>
+<details><summary>The Contact Us page on small and large screens</summary>

 ![Contact Us page on mobile screens](docs/images/readme/contact-mob.png)
 ![Contact Us page on mobile screens](docs/images/readme/contact-desktop.png)